goreleaser/goreleaser/www/docs/customization/snapshots.md

 Sometimes we want to generate a full build of our project, but neither want to validate anything nor upload it to anywhere.

-GoReleaser supports this with the `--snapshot` flag and also with the `snapshot` customization section:
+GoReleaser supports this with the `--snapshot` flag and with the `snapshot` customization section:

 ```yaml
 # .goreleaser.yaml